top of page

 Making:

-Most of the clay I use comes from a supplier in Exeter (some of thier materials come from the claypit company locally in Bovey).
+• Most of the clay I use comes from a supplier in Exeter (some of their materials come from the claypit company locally in Bovey).
 I also dig & process some local red clay which I use as a slip decoration on many of my items.

 Firing: